meghna-saxena/typescript/README.md

 class SomeClass implements Aged {}
 ```

-Because we can only implement interfaces, not aliases.
+Because `we can only implement interfaces, not aliases`.

+Note: If one can do everything with interfaces, why should we ever use type aliases?
+When is it better to use type alias over interfaces?

+Think of aliases as little helpers if you're "too lazy" to write an interface.
+If you really only want to create a shortcut for `{name: string}`, creating an interface might just be overkill.

 ## Allowing multiple types w/ Union Types